muguira-james/muguira-james.github.io/source/_posts/A-message-queue-racket-part-2.md

 This post is the second in a series describing the creation of a message queue
 <!-- more -->

+# Table of Contents:
+* Introducing the server shell
+* The middle layer
+* Testing what we have

 # Introduction

 This is the 2nd post in this series.
 We are exploring building a message queue using Racket.
 The message queue is a program that provides an API to store and retrieve messages.
 It organizes messages on topics and each topic has a queue associated with it.